RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 However, they are just plain text files so you can easily open them with any text editor, and then replace them with actual PDF files.

-It would not be hard to distinguish dummy & actual PDFs based on file sizes because dummy PDFs are <= 300 bytes, which is a unusually small size for PDFs.
+It is pretty easy to distinguish dummy & actual PDFs because the actual ones always start with a string of the form "%PDF-x.y".
+It is trivial to write a tiny script (in Python or whatever language) that checks if a given PDF file is a dummy or not.
+Even if you don't know how to code, you can just open the file as a plain text file using any text editor to check its content.
+In practice, you will also be able to use file sizes because dummy PDFs are <= 300 bytes, which is a unusually small size for PDFs.

 > [!NOTE]
 > The icon <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-import"><path d="M12 3v12"/><path d="m8 11 4 4 4-4"/><path d="M8 5H4a2 2 0 0 0-2 2v10a2 2 0 0 0 2 2h16a2 2 0 0 0 2-2V7a2 2 0 0 0-2-2h-4"/></svg> was taken from [Lucide](https://lucide.dev/).